-The z/VM control program system integrity is the inability of any program running in a virtual machine not authorized by a z/VM control program mechanism under the customer's control or a guest operating system mechanism under the customer's control to:
+Unless authorized by a z/VM control program (CP) mechanism under the customer's control or a guest operating system mechanism under the customer's control, a program running in a virtual machine cannot:

 - Circumvent or disable the control program real or auxiliary storage protection. - Access a resource protected by an external security manager (ESM), such as RACF.
 Protected resources include virtual machines, minidisks, and terminals. - Access a control program password-protected resource. - Obtain control in real supervisor state or with privilege class authority or directory capabilities greater than those it was assigned. - Circumvent the system integrity of any guest operating system that itself has system integrity as the result of an operation by any z/VM control program facility.